tiltowait/Kaleidoscope-BlankPlugin/README.md

 ### `Author`

 An optional argument, `Author` will replace the `<AUTHOR>` line near the beginning of each file.
-Additionally, `Author` should be enclosed in spaces if it's longer than one word.
+Additionally, `Author` should be enclosed in quotes if it's longer than one word.

 - **Good:** `"Billy Sanchez"`
 - **Bad:** `Billy Sanchez`